dignajar/bludit-plugins/pagewithposts/README.md

 Page with Posts
 ===============

-Plugin to define a page to show posts.
+Plugin to use a page to show posts.

 Versions
 --------